guanzo/vue-smooth-reflow/README.md

     The default value will become `height .5s, transform .5s`.

-    Existing stylesheet transitions on other properties will be preserved.

-    Existing inline style transitions will be overridden.
+    If the smooth element has transitions on other properties like `background-color`, they will be preserved.
+Any transitions defined as an inline style on the smooth element will be ignored and erased, so be careful.

 * `transitionEvent`